-- Linear Regression (as a machine learning algorithm), logistic regression, Bayesian classification, support vector machines, decision trees and clustering . . . - Common themes behind learning algorithms such optimisation by gradient descent or find parameters that maximise or minimise some measure of accuracy. - Some practical applications.
+- Linear Regression (as a machine learning algorithm), logistic regression, - Bayesian classification, - support vector machines, - decision trees and clustering, - Hyper-parameters and how to set them using cross-validation. - Common themes behind learning algorithms such optimisation by gradient descent or finding parameters that maximise or minimise some measure of accuracy. - Some practical applications in the assignments and the project.